 - Root exposure

-The loss of nutrient-creating soil life, and the fact that stored nutrients become solid again from the lack of water, means the tree’s finer roots are unable to absorb food.
+The loss of nutrient-creating soil life, and the fact that stored nutrients become solid again from the lack of water, means the tree’s finer roots are unable to absorb nutrients efficiently.

-So, how do we fix under-watered citrus trees and treat their wilting leaves?
+So, how do we fix under-watered citrus trees and treat their drooping leaves?

 The best way to water citrus trees is to only water when the first 2-4 inches of soil are dry and apply 2 inches of both compost and mulch.
 The increase in organic matter from the compost improves the soil’s water absorption, while the mulch protects the soil from drying out by the sun and wind.